diffblue/gitlab/doc/integration/mattermost/index.md

 This document applies to GitLab 11.0 and later.

 You can run a [GitLab Mattermost](https://gitlab.com/gitlab-org/gitlab-mattermost) service on your GitLab server.
 Mattermost is not part of the single application that GitLab is.
-There is a good integration between [Mattermost and GitLab](https://mattermost.com/solutions/mattermost-gitlab/), and our Linux package allows you to easily install it.
-But it is a separate application from a separate company.
+There is a good integration between [Mattermost and GitLab](https://mattermost.com/solutions/mattermost-gitlab/), and our Linux package allows you to install it. **However, Mattermost is a separate application from a separate company.** GitLab Support cannot help you with Mattermost-specific questions beyond the integration with GitLab.
+If you need help with Mattermost itself, see the [community support resources](#community-support-resources).

 ## Prerequisites